Maroala

 Maroala is a town and commune (kaominina) in Madagascar.
 It belongs to the district of Antsohihy, which is a part of Sofia Region.
 The population of the commune was estimated to be approximately 6,000 in 2001 commune census.

 Primary and junior level secondary education are available in town.
-The majority 60% of the population of the commune are farmers, while an additional 3% receives their livelihood from raising livestock.
+The majority 60% of the population of the commune are farmers, while an additional 3% receive their livelihood from raising livestock.
 The most important crop is rice, while other important products are maize, cassava and onions.
 Services provide employment for 2% of the population.
 Additionally fishing employs 35% of the population.

 Geography

 Maroala is situated at the Sofia River.